Meet Kerith, the 2-year-old golden retriever who comforts firefighters in California - KTVZ

 In Instagram photos, Kerith is seen alongside smiling firefighters — embracing them or posing with them as they smile.

-During the Woodward Wild Fire in Marin county, Kerith bosts morale during the crew’s morning briefing.
+During the Woodward Wild Fire in Marin county, Kerith boosts morale during the crew’s morning briefing.

 “There are wildfires to the West, North, South and East of us,” a post on Kerith’s Instagram from last week reads.
 “Too many fires, not enough resources to battle them so they are growing.
 We are doing the best we can to lift moral at base camp.
 Hang in there my friends.”